clux/modul8/Readme.md

 ## Features

- - (extensible) client side require
+ - highly extensible client side require
- - simple code sharing between the server and the client
+ - simple and safe code sharing between the server and the client
  - dynamic resolution and compilation of dependencies server-side
- - compiles CommonJS compatible JavaScript, CoffeeScript or hooked in AltJS
+ - compatible with JavaScript, CoffeeScript or (configurable) AltJS languages
  - low footprint: ~1kB (minified/gzipped) output size inflation
  - enforces modularity best practices and logs an npm style dependency tree
  - can inject data to require dynamically from the server or live from the client